Championship wrap: Leeds back on top

 BRISTOL CITY AND DERBY KEEP UP THE PRESSURE

-After Sheffield United lost a three-goal lead to draw with Aston Villa on Saturday (AEDT), and Boro failed to hold on against Leeds, City and Derby took advantage.
+After Sheffield United lost a three-goal lead to draw with Aston Villa on Saturday (NZDT)), and Boro failed to hold on against Leeds, City and Derby took advantage.

 City has now won eight straight games in all competitions after substitute Eros Pisano scored from close range 10 minutes from time against a Rovers side that had won its past three league games at Ewood Park.